 Sustainable finance and ESG (environment, social, and governance) commitments are fast catching on to become an integral part of the banking sector across the globe.
 With an increased focus on ESG factors and sustainability in recent years, companies are dedicating more resources towards the same.
 With investors and activists putting added pressure and raising questions on the assessment and management of ESG performance, ESG reporting has now become mainstream with balance sheet implications across core banking business units.
 Many banks have taken this several steps forward, enhancing focus on ESG commitments in meaningful ways.

 Goldman Sachs is deploying 750 billion USD for sustainable finance activities like climate transition and inclusive growth by 2030.
 They are doing this across investing, financing, and advisory activities.
-As of 2019, in Singapore alone, HSBC had delivered a total of 1.2 billion USD of sustainable financing and investments.
-Similarly, core sustainable investments of UBS rose to USD 488 billion last year.
+HSBC has invested over 52.4 billion USD so far towards sustainable financing and investments.
+Similarly, the core sustainable investments of UBS rose to USD 488 billion last year.

 Fintech as a service (FaaS) platforms emerge